revilossor/json-mapper/README.md

 - if query result is an array and has mapping, and map leaf is object scoped apply
 - if query result is an array and has mapping, and map leaf is scalar ERROR - strict mode? options?
 - if query result is an array and NO mapping, assign

+declare lists in syntax, eg for empty lists ( even if not required )

+pass in global object eg for setting date.now